 CAE is committed to conducting its business in accordance with these standards and requires that all of its employees, as well as individuals and organizations working on its behalf, strictly adhere to these standards.

 The CAE Code of Business Conduct outlines CAE's minimum position and expectations regarding appropriate corporate and individual conduct.
 The Code is intended to provide general guidance as to acceptable behaviour.
 It is intended to supplement and not to supersede existing corporate policies, company standard practices or additional legal requirements related to specific business activities.
-This Code outlines the standards that must be respected by CAE, its employees as well as those individuals or organizations working on CAE's behalf and sets the tone for appropriate conduct.
+This Code outlines the standards that must be respected by CAE, its directors, its employees as well as those individuals or organizations working on CAE's behalf and sets the tone for appropriate conduct.
 It does not address every situation or potential issue and relies upon each individual to use his or her common sense in an honest and conscientious manner.

 Integrity, trust and respect are foremost amongst CAE's corporate values.